stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Border Colors

 Utilities are generated for the `border-block-color`, `border-inline-color`, `border-block-start-color`, `border-block-end-color`, `border-inline-start-color`, and `border-inline-end-color` properties.
-These match the values in your `borderColor` config object.
+These have the same range of values as other `borderColor` utilities

 ```css
 .border-lb-black {